Actor Paul Rudd to star as 'Ant-Man,' Marvel action hero

-LOS ANGELES (Reuters) - Disney-owned Marvel Studios said on Thursday it has cast “Anchorman 2” and “This is 40” actor Paul Rudd to play the lead role in “Ant-Man,” the next hero in its stable of comic book characters to go to the big screen.
+LOS ANGELES, Dec 19 (Reuters) - Disney-owned Marvel Studios said on Thursday it has cast “Anchorman 2” and “This is 40” actor Paul Rudd to play the lead role in “Ant-Man,” the next hero in its stable of comic book characters to go to the big screen.

 Marvel said the choice of Rudd, 44, reflected the studio’s desire “to cast actors that bring several dimensions to its onscreen heroes.”